 As with any pipe, groundwater or seasonal high water tables may impede installation.
-De-watering is necessary to maintain stability of backfill materials for a safe and effective installation.
+De-watering is necessary to maintain stability of in-situ and backfill materials for a safe and effective installation.

-Trenches or ditch bottoms containing bedrock, soft mulch or other material unable to provide long-term pipe support are unacceptable and shall be removed.
+Trenches or ditch bottoms containing bedrock, soft much or refuse or other material unable to provide long-term pipe support are unacceptable and shall be removed.
 Unsatisfactory material shall be removed to the extent recommended by the design engineer.
 Without specific design guidance from a soils expert, the following guidelines may be implemented:

-- Unyielding material or rock shall be removed 6" (150 mm) below bottom of pipe grade and 6" (150 mm) on either side of the pipe and replaced with a suitable material - Soft or unstable soils shall be excavated approximately 24" (600 mm) below grade and three times pipe diameter and replaced with a suitable material
+- Unyielding material or rock shall be removed 0.5' (0.15 m) below bottom of pipe grade and 0.5' (0.15 m) on either side of the pipe and replaced with suitable material. - Soft or unstable soils shall be excavated approximately 2' (0.6 m) below grade and three times pipe diameter and replaced with a suitable material.